February 8, 2022

 COVID-19 and School Cybersecurity

-When the COVID-19 pandemic closed schools and spurred a sudden shift to online and hybrid learning, Ed Tech Magazine reported, schools “found themselves more exposed than ever.”
+Nearly 2 years ago, when abrupt school closures spurred a sudden shift to online and hybrid learning, Ed Tech Magazine reported, schools “found themselves more exposed than ever.”
 But even now, after kids have returned to in-person classes, the problem remains extremely serious for a variety of reasons — including, most prominently, insufficient cyber preparedness.

 As a result, educators and other school officials are far more vulnerable to phishing attacks, social engineering and more, the FBI says.
 Just as worrying, the systems on which they work — and which store a wealth of sensitive student data — are woefully under-protected from increasingly frequent and sophisticated cyber incursions that have for years been successfully deployed against businesses.

-Between August 14 and September 12, Govtech.com reported (based on statistics from Microsoft and edscoop.com), “educational organizations were the target of over 5.8 million malware attacks, or 63% of all such attacks.
+Between August 14 and September 12 of 2021, Govtech.com reported (based on statistics from Microsoft and edscoop.com), “educational organizations were the target of over 5.8 million malware attacks, or 63% of all such attacks.
 Ransomware attacks alone impacted 1,681 U.S. schools, colleges and universities in 2020.
 Globally 44% of educational institutions were targeted by such attacks.”
 A 2021 IBM report concluded that about 25 percent of U.S. cyberattacks against schools involve ransomware — with a total annual price tag north of $120 million.
 In 2020, according to Edscoop.com, that amounted to an average of $2.73 million per incident — $300,000 more than the next biggest losers: distributors and transportation companies.

 “Schools are soft targets that hold personal valuable data that can easily be used for identity theft,” says Mindsight Cybersecurity Leader and Certified Ethical Hacker Mishaal Khan.
 “And they always struggle with budget for cybersecurity safeguards, as they see it more as an inconvenience.”